tencentyun/intlcloud-documents/yehe_doc/管理与支持/第三方/Exam Guidance_intl_en.md

 ## How much do certification exams cost?

 The cost of each certification exam depends on its level of difficulty.
-The Practitioner exam is priced at $100 USD and the Associate-level exams are priced at $150 USD.
+The Practitioner exam is priced at $100 USD, the Associate-level exams are priced at $150 USD, the Professional-level exams are priced at $200 USD.

 ## How long do I have to complete a certification exam?

 The length of each Tencent Cloud certification exam depends on its level of difficulty.
-The Practitioner exam and the Associate-level exams are allotted 90 minutes, while the Pro-level exams are allotted 120 minutes.
+The Practitioner exam and the Associate-level exams are allotted 90 minutes, while the Professional-level exams are allotted 120 minutes.

 ## Are online proctored certification exams open-book?